 Have you ever been reading the Bible and suddenly something grabs hold of you so tightly, you know, oh you know, that God has opened your eyes to a new truth?
 That He has spoken to you loud and clear?
 Not through someone else, but directly to you?
-That happened to me this morning and I am compelled to write about it.
+That happened to me one morning while reading the story of Ruth, Orpah, and Naomi.

 But then Naomi said to the girls: “Return home, my daughters.
 Why would you come with me?
 Am I going to have any more sons, who could become your husbands?
 Return home, my daughters; I am too old to have another husband.
 Even if I thought there was still hope for me—even if I had a husband tonight and then gave birth to sons— would you wait until they grew up?
 Would you remain unmarried for them?
 No, my daughters.
 It is more bitter for me than for you, because the LORD’s hand has turned against me!”
 (Ruth 1:11-13 NIV).